microsoft/trident/dev-docs/testing.md

 Functional tests are structured as follows:

-- `/functional_tests`: Contains the functional test code, leveraging `pytest` and common SSH interface from `k8s-tests` repo. `pytest` creates the test VM using is Fixtures concept and while currently only a single VM is created to run all the tests, this could be easily extended to support seperate VMs for different tests.
+- `/functional_tests`: Contains the functional test code, leveraging `pytest` and common SSH interface from `platform-tests` repo. `pytest` creates the test VM using is Fixtures concept and while currently only a single VM is created to run all the tests, this could be easily extended to support seperate VMs for different tests.
 Most of the time, no changes will be required to this layer